 Non-credit professional and continuing education (PCE) courses offered to provide condensed coursework to meet the needs of working students and professionals.
-These courses are eligible for Continuing Education Units (CEUs) and OPI Renewal Units and are transcripted on the student's continuing education transcript.
+These courses are eligible for Continuing Education Units (CEUs) and are transcribed on the student's continuing education transcript.